-In addition to the trade war between U.S. and China, the United States has also started a similar trade war with the EU against what it calls is “unfair barriers and tariffs” placed on America for a long time.
+In addition to the trade war between U.S. and China, the United States has also started a similar trade war with the EU against what it calls “unfair barriers and tariffs” placed on America for a long time.
 President Trump wants these tariffs to be removed so that U.S. businesses can have better access to the European market.
 And Germany is the one country that President Trump is seriously angry with.

 With Washington feeling snubbed after Germany and China started making trade deals that could go against its interests, the U.S. has threatened to slap 20 percent tariffs on cars imported from Germany.
 And this announcement has rattled Berlin, since cars represent one of the biggest exports of the country.
 As such, any additional import tariffs put by the U.S. against German manufactured cars could easily create big economic issues for Berlin.